Devices

 To create a device view filter

-- Next to the search bar at the top of the device view, click the filter
+- Next to the search field at the top of the device view, select the filter button.

 - Select the Boolean operator you want to use in the filter, either And, Or, Not And, or Not Or.
-The operator you select will apply to all filter elements.
+The operator you select will apply to all filter properties.

-- Click the plus sign next to the Boolean operator to add a filter element.
+- Select the plus sign next to the Boolean operator to add a filter property.

-- In the filter element that appears, select the column you want filtered, the filter type, such as Equals or Does not contain, and then the value to be filtered.
+- In the Select a filter property drop-down, select the property you want filtered, the filter type (such as Equals or Does not contain), and then the value to be filtered.

-- Repeat steps 3-4 if you want additional elements to be part of the filter.
+- Repeat steps 3-4 if you want additional properties to be part of the filter.

-- To apply the filter, press Enter in the last filter element or click somewhere else on the page.
+- To apply the filter, press Enter in the last filter property or click somewhere else on the page.
 The filter button has a red dot on it when a filter is active.

-After applying the filter, if you use the Select All check box (to the left of the Display Name column), the visual cue of selecting every device in the data grid will not always occur.
+After applying the filter, if you select the check box to the left of the Display Name column (to select all devices), the visual cue of selecting every device in the list will not always occur.
 However, all devices are indeed selected (as indicated at the top right of the page by "[Number] Devices Selected").
-All actions such as Export and Delete will work on the selected devices. -
+All actions such as Export and Delete will work on the selected devices.

 Advanced filtering can help you view your imported device data in a meaningful and structured way.
 Here are some use cases where advanced filtering is useful: